 Report: Hundreds abused by Southern Baptist leaders, workers

 The Rev. J.D.
-Greear, who was elected the SBC's president last June, says the abuses described in the newspapers' story "are pure evil."
+Greear, who was elected as the SBC's president last June, said the abuses described in the news report "are pure evil."

 Information from: Houston Chronicle, http://www.houstonchronicle.com

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.